CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 ## A. Uploading data from Mahti to Allas

 The a-commands are Allas-specific tools that allow an easy start with Allas.
+The a-commands pack,and move data automatically.
+You can also apply compression for your data before storage.
-The a-commands pack, compress and move data automatically.
-This reduces the storage space needed but on the other hand makes the storage process bit slower.
+For e.g. text formatted data compression reduces the storage space needed but on the other hand makes the storage process bit slower.
 The a-commands are a good option for miscellaneous data that compresses well and is mostly used in the CSC environment.